Click on a question to view its answer. If you do not find the answer to your question here, use the Student Support Contact Form for assistance.

 At the end of the semester, your instructor may turn off access to the course by marking courses as "Private" or "Complete".
 Old courses will display on your Courses page for a duration of seven years.
 You may use the Course List settings to sort and favorite your current courses.

 Instructors manage the availability of their courses to students in Blackboard.
 A course is made available to students no later than its start date and is available to enrolled students for the duration of the semester unless otherwise indicated.
 Semester courses are typically made unavailable to students after final grades have been submitted.
 If you have a question about your course's availability, contact your instructor directly.

-See these tutorials to learn how to use the discussion board, submit assignments, and more.
+See these tutorials to learn how to use the Blackboard's new navigation and complete course work.

 This error message is usually related to an availability setting the instructor needs to update.
 Please follow up with the instructor so that the problem is corrected.

 This message appears when the instructor has not made content available or because content is only available to students during a specific timeframe.
 Please contact your instructor for more information.

 A course’s main menu can be collapsed to the left-side of the screen to give priority to course material displayed to the right.
 When a browser window is less than 1024 pixels wide, the course menu automatically collapses.
 Students can show or hide the course menu using these instructions.

 The error message is related to course availability.
 Instructors will make courses available no later than the start date.